10 Common Dialogue Mistakes You’re Probably Making

 Unfortunately, it’s all too uncommon for developing writers to fall into a trap of thinking that their dialogue needs to explain everything.
 They’ll write long, detailed speeches or conversations that fill in the audience on everything from the backstory of the characters’ relationships, to what exactly is going on in any given scene.
 This obviously needs to be edited out in a rewrite and go back to the show don’t tell, however…

-Exposition can actually be useful when it comes to a natural break in the story–for instance if one character reveals a deep emotional truth to another character.
+Exposition can also be useful when it comes to a natural break in the story–like if one character reveals a deep emotional truth to another character.
 Which is often tied to the theme of the script.
 How the other character receives that new revelation can tell us something about both characters without being too obvious or boring (and makes them seem human)

 This is a mistake that is easy to avoid, yet is still all too common.
 All characters should have their own voice.
 Even if they seem similar at first, such as from the same neighborhood or family they still don’t have to sound alike!
 In fact, one of the best ways to make your dialogue interesting is by giving each character a distinct way of speaking–and making sure that everyone can tell who’s talking at any given time.